-Even better, if you know other C++ developers, you could ask them to do a code review and help you understand how you can incorporate best practices into your code.
+If you know other C++ developers, ask them to do a code review.
+Get help and learn how to incorporate best practices into your code.

 Do you still have questions about learning how to code in C++?
 Here are a few frequently asked questions that you may find useful:

 Technically, there’s no point at which you’ve “learned” a programming language—things change all the time, and there’s always more to learn.
-However, if you work hard, there’s no reason to say that you can’t master the basics in a few weeks or months, and be ready for a job using C++ in a year or two.
+However, if you work hard, there’s no reason to say that you can’t master the basics in a few weeks or months.
+You may be ready for a job using C++ in a year or two.

 We touched on this earlier, but the main difference between C and C++ is that C++ is object-oriented.
 This means the language supports classes and objects.

 Many modern programming languages like PHP, Rust, and C# were based on C and C++.
 So, it’s likely that as you explore other programming languages, you’ll be able to find a few similarities.